Test Generation

 4.2 Browsing Test Cases and Data

-In this Test Modeller 101 Tutorial on Browsing Test Cases & Data you'll learn how to browse test cases and export them using Test Modeller.
+In this Quality Modeller 101 Tutorial on Browsing Test Cases & Data you'll learn how to browse test cases and export them using Quality Modeller.

-Browsing and viewing detailed information on test cases is relatively simple in Test Modeller once you have built out your Model, you can also use built in example models as well.
+Browsing and viewing detailed information on test cases is relatively simple in Quality Modeller once you have built out your Model, you can also use built in example models as well.

 For this tutorial, we're exporting test cases to Excel, however you can also export to Jira, Azure DevOps, Microsoft Word and more!
 Exporting test cases allows you to share information on your tests, your test steps and data with other team members.